RashiSinghvi/Multichannel_Marketing_Attributes/README.md

 # Multichannel_Marketing_Attributes
-### This Repository consist projects files i.e Multichannel Marketing Attribution which is assigned by Celebal Technologies as Summer Internship Project
+### This Repository consist projects files which consider as our  Summer Internship Project
+### Project Name: Multichannel Marketing Attribution
+### Assigned by: Celebal Technologies
 ###  Project Description: Link each marketing activity to the corresponding effect on sales to accurately measure marketing ROI and optimize advertising spend.